Shichi-Go-San: A Celebration for Children Ages 3, 5, and 7 in Japan

 What is Shichi-Go-San?

 On Shichi-go-san, children who turned 3, 5, and 7 by April of that year get dressed in kimono (for girls and boys) or hakama (for boys) and go to a shrine with their family to pray for their continued good health and well-being.
-Usually, both girls and boys celebrate Shichi-go-san when they’re three, but only boys celebrate this occasion when they’re 5 and girls when they’re 7.
+Usually, both girls and boys celebrate Shichi-go-san when they’re three, but only boys celebrate this occasion when they’re 5 and only girls when they’re 7.

 Why the difference?
 Well, one reason is that in the Edo period (1603-1867), boys began to wear hakama for the first time at the age of five while girls began to wear furisode at age seven.
 (I’ve also read that girls at seven start to wear kimono tied with an obi rather than just a sash and 被布コート (hifu coat), a type of vest, on top.)

 Note that there are also regional variations when it comes to how children celebrate Shichi-go-san.
 It’s believed that this tradition originated in Kanto during the early Edo period before spreading to other areas in Japan.
 This is why Shichi-go-san tends to be celebrated more elaborately in Kanto while in other areas, such as Kansai, sometimes people just skip the prayer at the shrine altogether and just get chitose ame, a stick candy in the Japanese celebratory colors of white and/or red (although it looks more pink).
-Chitose ame, written as 千歳飴 in kanji, translates to “a thousand-year candy” as it symbolizes longevity.

 chitose ame for shichigosan